Hypersensitivity Vasculitis Medication

 Colchicine

-Has effects against neutrophils, which are probably involved in expression of cutaneous vasculitis; has been demonstrated to be steroid-sparing in open-label studies.
+Colchicine has effects against neutrophils, which are involved in the pathogenesis of hypersensitivity vasculitis.
+Colchicine has been demonstrated to be steroid-sparing in open-label studies.
 The only double-blinded placebo-controlled trial failed to demonstrate its efficacy; however, several methodological errors occurred in this study.
-Not FDA approved in children.
+It is not FDA approved in children.

 Dapsone (Avlosulfon)

 Small open-label studies or single case reports have suggested that dapsone is effective in some patients with cutaneous vasculitis.
-Used in hypersensitivity vasculitis not for its antimicrobial activity but for its modulatory effect on neutrophil activity.
+Dapsone is used in hypersensitivity vasculitis not for its antimicrobial activity but for its modulatory effect on neutrophil activity.

 Corticosteroids